-The Connecticut Bar Foundation annually provides Quinnipiac School of Law with a percentage of the interest income generated from the Connecticut Lawyers' Trust Account.
-These funds are awarded to law students based on Connecticut residency, merit and need.
-The selection criteria, number of recipients and award amounts vary from year to year based on the allocation of funds.
+The Connecticut Bar Foundation annually provides the law school with a percentage of the interest income generated from the Connecticut Lawyers' Trust Account.
+These funds are awarded to law students based on Connecticut residency, merit, and need.
+The selection criteria, number of recipients, and award amounts vary from year to year based on the allocation of funds.